microsoft/azure-iot-developer-kit/docs/_docs/07-installation.md

 last_modified_at: 2018-8-4
 ---

-**Notice:** We strongly recommend you to use [Azure IoT Workbench](https://aka.ms/iot-workbench) for developing on IoT DevKit.
+**Notice:** This article is only for the old experiences by using the installer, and will be obsoleted soon. we strongly recommend you to use [Azure IoT Workbench](https://aka.ms/iot-workbench) which has much better experiences on both installation and development for developing on IoT DevKit.
+You can follow this [tutorial]({{"/docs/get-started" | absolute_url}}) to install [Azure IoT Workbench](https://aka.ms/iot-workbench) and start up the new journey with IoT DevKit.
 {: .notice--warning}

-We suggest you use the [installation package]({{"/docs/get-started/#a-download-latest-package" | absolute_url}}) to install everything automatically.
 If you have problems on using the one-click install experience, follow these  steps to manually install tools and packages for IoT DevKit development.

 {% include switch.html content = page.variable %}